facebookarchive/php-graph-sdk/docs/examples/upload_video.md

 ## Example

-%FB(devsite:markdown-wiki:info-card {
-  content: "Before you upload, check out the [video publishing options & requirements](https://developers.facebook.com/docs/graph-api/reference/video#publishing) for the specific video endpoint you want to publish to.",
+> content: "Before you upload, check out the [video publishing options & requirements](https://developers.facebook.com/docs/graph-api/reference/video#publishing) for the specific video endpoint you want to publish to.",
-  type: 'warning',
+> type: 'warning',
-})

 The following example will upload a video in chunks using the [resumable upload](/docs/graph-api/video-uploads#resumable) feature added in Graph v2.3.